Institute of Theology

 This course investigates the history and development of the Christian sacraments.
 It shows the various changes, which the forms of sacraments underwent until they reached their current state, as celebrated in the Orthodox Church following the Byzantine rite.

-THEO 274 SOURCES OF LITURGY
+THEO 274 LITURGICAL SOURCES

 Credits: 3 Hours: 45